respeecher/auto-odoo/README.md

 For SSL certificates, Auto Odoo uses `certbot` from letsencrypt in standalone mode.

-For backups, Auto Odoo uses `scp` to copy the postgres data directory, odoo data directory, and nginx logs to a machine of your choice.
+For backups, Auto Odoo uses `scp` to copy the postgres data directory, odoo data directory, and nginx logs to a machine or machines of your choice.
 It also then truncates the logs so successive backups contain successive segments of the logs.

 Auto Odoo is tested only on Ubuntu 16.04.